nrobi144/kotlin-web-site/docs/topics/kmm/kmm-add-dependencies.md

 > When using a multiplatform library that does not have [hierarchical structure support](mpp-share-on-platforms.md#share-code-on-similar-platforms) in a multiplatform project that does,
 > you won't be able to use IDE features, such as code completion and highlighting, for the shared iOS source set.
 >
 > This is a [known issue](https://youtrack.jetbrains.com/issue/KT-40975), and we are working on resolving it.
-In the meantime, you can use [this workaround](#workaround-to-enable-ide-support-for-the-shared-ios-source-set).
+In the meantime, you can use [this workaround](kmm-add-macos-dependencies.md#workaround-to-enable-ide-support-for-the-shared-ios-source-set)
 >
 {type="note"}